kubernetes-sigs/kueue/site/content/en/docs/tasks/integrate_a_custom_job.md

 ---
-title: "Integrate a custom Job"
+title: "Integrate a custom Job with Kueue"
 date: 2023-07-25
 weight: 8
 description: >
   Integrate a custom Job with Kueue.
 ---
-# Integrate a custom Job with Kueue

-Kueue integrates with a couple of jobs, including Kubernetes batch Job, MPIJob, RayJob or JobSet.
+Kueue integrates with a couple of Jobs, including Kubernetes batch Job, MPIJob, RayJob or JobSet.
 If there is another Job, which you would like supported, please consider contributing.
 This page shows how to integrate a custom Job with Kueue.